 - If you utilize SmarterTrack's Who's On feature to pull visitor data from your company website(s), Who's On data may not be returned properly to SmarterTrack.

 As you probably know, cookies are small text files that contain information about your use of a website.
 These files can be used by advertisers and analytics firms to track users as they travel around the web, which can be troubling for some users.
 As such, the intent with this change, and future updates to Chrome and other browsers, is to protect user privacy by implementing changes to how third-party cookies are handled.
 Therefore, taking the steps outlined in this article will help ensure your site is accessible and working as expected, regardless of the browsers used to access your websites and SmarterTrack installations.

 Steps to Take to Implement SSL Successfully

 - Make sure you have any necessary Hostnames set up, especially when you’re using custom domain names for your SmarterTrack site(s).

-- If not done already, set SSL up for your Smartertrack domain.
-By default, SmarterTrack.com domains offer SSL for free.
+- By default, SmarterTrack.com domains offer SSL for free.
 You simply need to use https://your-site-name.smartertrack.com for your links.

-- Set things up to force SmarterTrack traffic over HTTPS.
+- See our help documentation to see how to force SmarterTrack traffic over HTTPS.